 3. Expanding who can administer vaccines

-At the moment, only “doctors and other qualified prescribers” can administer vaccines.
-The consultation proposes expanding the group who can administer unlicensed vaccines to include people like “midwives, nursing associates, operating department practitioners, paramedics, physiotherapists and pharmacists”, and some others in related fields, who aren’t normally allowed to administer products without “full marketing authorisation” such as dieticians or radiographers.
+At the moment, only “doctors and other qualified prescribers” can normally authorise the administration of unlicensed vaccines.
+The consultation proposes making administering unlicensed vaccines easier for people like “midwives, nursing associates, operating department practitioners, paramedics, physiotherapists and pharmacists”, and some others in related fields, who aren’t normally allowed to administer products without “full marketing authorisation” such as dieticians or radiographers.

 The consultation also recommends allowing “people who are not registered healthcare professionals, to safely administer a licensed or temporarily authorised COVID-19 or influenza vaccine”, which seems to be what the Facebook posts are referring to.